ImageMagick/Usage-Markdown/basics/index.md

 display -remote logo: &
 ~~~

-Will display the built in "wizard" image in a backgrounded command.
-The script will then wait 5 seconds before replace it with the built-in "logo" image.
+... will display the built-in "wizard" image in a backgrounded command.
+The script will then wait 5 seconds before replacing it with the built-in "logo" image.

 Note that if no "`display`" command is running, the current command will open a window and not exit.
-As such you should also background the "`display -remote`" commands as a precaution.
+As such, you should also background the "`display -remote`" commands as a precaution.

-At this time you can not request a remote "`display`" to exit.
-As such the best way to close the remote display is to either kill the running process, or 'delete' the display window using some X window command.
+At this time, you can not request a remote "`display`" to exit.
+As such, the best way to close the remote display is to either kill the running process, or 'delete' the display window using some X window command.

 For example (using the non-IM command "`xdotool`")...